 Developing a sense of ‘ohana amongst our newest students, is also a focus area for us.
 That feeling of pride when you think about how awesome it is to be a Vulcan, that warm fuzzy feeling you have when you feel like this is your home, your community, your family.
 That means creating traditions that’ll last for years to come, supporting Vulcan Athletics and other great Vulcan activities, and helping people fill their closet with nothing but red, black, and white clothes.

 The role of the Associate Director is to coordinate and direct campus initiatives involving new students.
-Additionally, the AD is responsible for the supervision of the Student Coordinators, and overall management of the Orientation Leaders.
+Additionally, the AD is responsible for the supervision of the Student Coordinators, and overall management of the Orientation Leaders and the Campus Visitation program.
 He coordinates the Fall and Spring Orientation Program ensuring that new students to the university are transitioned, welcomed, and oriented to what is needed to be a successful UH Hilo graduate.
 In addition, the Associate Director assists the Office of the Vice Chancellor for Student Affairs in the coordination of University 101, a for-credit academic course designed to provide first-time freshmen with the kinds of knowledge, attitudes and skills associated with college success.
 The Associate Director is Jake Picus.

 The biggest and most important event that New Student Programs coordinates is Orientation.
 Orientation is a week of events, activities, workshops, and ceremonies all designed by the University community to engage, welcome, transition, and orient the newest members of our campus 'ohana.